Malay grammar: Number

 There is no grammatical plural in Malay.
 Thus orang may mean either "person" or "people".
 Plurality is expressed by the context, or the usage of words such as numerals, bêbêrapa "some", or sêmua "all" that express plurality.
 In many cases, it simply isn't relevant to the speaker.
 Because of this, both Malay and Indonesian effectively has general number, similar to many languages of East Asia and Southeast Asia.

 Reduplication is commonly used to emphasize plurality.
 However, reduplication has many other functions.
 For example, orang-orang means "(all the) people", but orang-orangan means "scarecrow".
 Similarly, while hati means "heart" or "liver", hati-hati is a verb meaning "to be careful".
-Also, not all reduplicated words are inherently plural, such as orang-orangan "scarecrow/scarecrows", biri-biri "a/some sheep" and kupu-kupu "butterfly/butterflies".
+Also, not all reduplicated words are inherently plural, such as orang-orangan "scarecrow/scarecrows", biri-biri "a/some sheep" and kupu-kupu "butterfly/butterflies", these are all words in their own rights and have nothing to do with plurality, as is the case with some animal names such as "kura-kura" for tortoise and "laba(h)-laba(h)" for spider.
 Some reduplication is rhyming rather than exact, as in sayur-mayur "(all sorts of) vegetables".

 Distributive affixes derive mass nouns that are effectively plural: pohon "tree", pêpohonan "flora, trees"; rumah "house", pêrumahan "housing, houses"; gunung "mountain", pê(r)gunungan "mountain range, mountains".

 Quantity words come before the noun: sêribu orang "a thousand people", bêbêrapa pê(r)gunungan "a series of mountain ranges", bêbêrapa kupu-kupu "some butterflies".